 The data represents the volume of Loco London gold and silver held in the London vaults offering custodian services.

 There are currently seven custodians offering vaulting services (all of which are LBMA members).
 Four are security carriers, Brinks, G4S Cash Solutions (UK), Malca-Amit and Loomis International Ltd and three are clearing banks, HSBC, ICBC Standard Bank and JP Morgan.
 In addition, the Bank of England (not an LBMA member) offers gold (but not silver) custodial services to central banks and certain commercial firms that faciliate central bank access to the liquidity of the London gold market.
 Those clearing members without their own vault operations - Scotiabank and UBS - utilise their accounts with one of the LBMA custodians or the Bank of England (BoE) and therefore do not contribute to the statistics to avoid double accounting.

-The physical holdings of precious metals held in the London vaults underpin the gross daily trading and net clearing in London.
-The net clearing is undertaken by the members of the London Precious Metals Clearing Limited (LPMCL).
-London is the largest gold trading centre in the world as demonstrated by the $19.6 bn of gold which was cleared on a net basis each day in January, 2019 (Source: LBMA net daily clearing statistics).
+The physical holdings of precious metals held in the London vaults underpin the net clearing and gross daily trading.
+London is the largest gold trading centre in the world as demonstrated by $60 bn of gold which is traded each day (Source: LBMA Gold Trade data).